List of Assassin's Creed characters: Melanie Lemay

 Melanie Lemay (voiced by Cristina Rosato) is the research analyst's supervisor at Abstergo Entertainment in Assassin's Creed IV: Black Flag and a member of the Templar Order.
 In 2013, she is assigned to oversee the Sample 17 Project alongside Olivier Garneau.
 Sometime between Garneau's disappearance and the events of Assassin's Creed Rogue in 2014, she is promoted to CCO.

 Olivier Garneau

-Oliviear Garneau (died 30 May 2014) (voiced by Vincent Hoss-Desmarais) is the CCO of Abstergo Entertainment and a member of the Templar Order.
+Olivier Garneau (died 30 May 2014) (voiced by Vincent Hoss-Desmarais) is the CCO of Abstergo Entertainment and a member of the Templar Order.
 In 2013, he is ordered by Laetitia England, the Head of the Operations Division of Abstergo Industries, to use the Sample 17 Project to locate the Observatory for the Templars.
 Later, while en route to a shareholders meeting in Chicago, he goes missing and is never heard from again.
-In Assassin's Creed Origins, it is revealed that he was killed by a fixer, likely hired by the Assassin Brotherhood.
+In Assassin's Creed Origins, it is revealed that he was killed by Aiden Pearce (The protagonist of Ubisoft's other game, Watch Dogs), likely hired by the Assassin Brotherhood.